Summary: in this tutorial, you will learn about JavaScript template literal, which makes working with a string template easier.

 - A multiline string: a string that can span multiple lines.

-- String formatting: the ability to substitute part of the string for the values of variables or expressions.
-This feature is also called string interpolation.
+- String formatting: substitute parts of a string with the values of variables or expressions.
+This feature is also known as string interpolation.

-- HTML escaping: the ability to transform a string so that it is safe to include in HTML.
+- HTML escaping: the ability to transform a string to make it safe for inclusion in HTML.

 The basic syntax of JavaScript template literals